 This perennial is a fun little succulent plant.
 It grows no higher than 3-4 inches but can spread over a foot wide.
 This plant makes an excellent drought-tolerant ground cover.
 It is also more cold-hardy than many succulents, recommended for outdoor growing in Zones 4-9.

 The leaves are shaped like needles, similar to those of an evergreen tree.
 It looks like a miniature evergreen forest when these succulents cover the ground.
-And don’t be surprised if your mini forest is invaded by butterflies.
+And don’t be surprised if butterflies invade your mini forests.
 They love these little plants!
 These succulents are also deer and rabbit resistant, which is music to a gardener’s ears.

 Red wiggles thrive in gravelly, well-draining soil.
-They require almost no watering, except in exceptional drought conditions.
+As a result, they require almost no watering except in exceptional drought conditions.

 The leaves are green when the plant is young, but then change to a lovely red as the succulent matures, making it a bi-color beauty.
-The whole plant turns to a brilliant red in late fall and winter.
+Finally, the whole plant turns to a brilliant red in late fall and winter.

 Sedums, such as the red wiggle, are classified as non-toxic.